powerslacker/slacker/content/archives/match-goji-submux-index-path.md

 featured_img = ""
 slug = "match-goji-submux-index"
-tags = ["programming", "go", "golang"] title = "Match Goji SubMux Index Path"
+tags = ["programming", "go", "golang"] title = "Troubleshooting Goji & Pat"

 +++
 The other day I was using [goji](https://pkg.go.dev/goji.io@v1.1.0?tab=doc) for a project at work.
 I saw very little use of the `SubMux` function, which caused common middleware to be specified on each endpoint.
 A bit ugly and repetitive.
 So, being the [pragmatic programmer](https://www.powerslacker.cc/pragmatic-programmer/) that I am, I decided to do a small refactor where common paths would be separated into individual `SubMux` and common middleware would be applied to each.